 5. Which year were you drafted in the national squad?

 The Year of 2004.

 6. Have you considered making a name in singles?

-Yes, I did thought of it but since I wasn’t doing so well in singles and kept loosing.
+Yes, I did think of it but since I wasn’t doing so well in singles and kept loosing.
 I decided to give doubles a try.
 My results in doubles were better so I decided to go all out in doubles.
 I was around 18 years old when I switched to doubles (2001).

 7. What’s the highest and lowest point of your career so far?

-The highest would definitely be, when I won the Olympics (Beijing, 2008).
+The highest would definitely be when I won the Olympics (Beijing, 2008).
 My lowest point was also at the Olympics.
 But at that time, I couldn’t manage to qualify because I was only short by only 10 points in my ranking (London, 2012).

 8. Which player you admired or looked up to when you were younger?